Alan Rickman: Early life and education

-Rickman studied at RADA (the Royal Academy of Dramatic Art) in London from 1972 to 1974.
-He was elected to the RADA council in 1993 where he was also vice-chairman, a role in which he served until his death in 2016.
+Rickman studied at the Royal Academy of Dramatic Art (RADA) in London from 1972 to 1974.
+He was elected to the RADA council in 1993, where he was also vice-chairman, a role he held until his death in 2016.

-Rickman met his longtime partner Rima Horton at the age of 19; he stated that his first crush was at 10 years old on a girl named Amanda at his school's sports day.
-As a child, he excelled at calligraphy and watercolour painting.
-Rickman was educated at West Acton First School followed by Derwentwater Primary School in Acton, and then Latymer Upper School in London through the Direct Grant system, where he became involved in drama.
-Rickman went on to attend Chelsea College of Art and Design from 1965 to 1968.
+As a child, Rickman excelled at calligraphy and watercolour painting.
+Rickman was educated at West Acton First School followed by Derwentwater Primary School in Acton and then Latymer Upper School in London through the Direct Grant system, where he became involved in drama.
+Rickman later attended the Chelsea College of Art and Design from 1965 to 1968.
 He then attended the Royal College of Art from 1968 to 1970.
-His training allowed him to work as a graphic designer for the Royal College of Art's in-house magazine, ARK, and the Notting Hill Herald, which he considered a more stable occupation than acting; he later said that drama school "wasn't considered the sensible thing to do at 18".
+His training allowed him to work as a graphic designer for the Royal College of Art's inhouse magazine, ARK, and the Notting Hill Herald, which he considered a more stable occupation than acting; he later said that drama school "wasn't considered the sensible thing to do at 18".

 Following graduation, Rickman and several friends opened a graphic design studio called Graphiti, but after three years of successful business, he decided that he was going to pursue acting professionally.
-He wrote to request an audition with RADA (the Royal Academy of Dramatic Art), which he attended from 1972 until 1974.
+He wrote to request an audition with RADA, which he attended from 1972 until 1974.
 While there, he supported himself by working as a dresser for Nigel Hawthorne and Ralph Richardson.

 Career

-1980–1988: Theatre roles and film debut
+1974–1988: Theatre roles and film debut

-After graduating from RADA, Rickman worked extensively with British repertory and experimental theatre groups in productions including Chekhov's The Seagull and Snoo Wilson's The Grass Widow at the Royal Court Theatre, and appeared three times at the Edinburgh International Festival.
+After graduating from RADA, Rickman worked extensively with British repertory and experimental theatre groups.
+He first worked at the Library Theatre, Manchester in a 1974 production of Babes in the Wood.
+He then joined the company of the newly opened Haymarket Theatre, Leicester from 1974–1975, acting in productions of Romeo and Juliet, Joseph and the Amazing Technicolor Dreamcoat and Guys and Dolls.
+From there he moved to the Crucible Theatre, Sheffield in 1976 and then to Birmingham Repertory Theatre for 1976–1977.
+His repertory theatre productions included Chekhov's The Seagull and Snoo Wilson's The Grass Widow at the Royal Court Theatre; he also appeared three times at the Edinburgh International Festival.
 He performed with the Court Drama Group in 1978, gaining roles in Romeo and Juliet and A View from the Bridge, among other plays.
 While working with the Royal Shakespeare Company (RSC), he was cast as Jaques in As You Like It, contributing an essay about his process to the RSC's book Players of Shakespeare 2.
 He appeared in the 1981 BBC adaptation of Émile Zola's novel Thérèse Raquin, opposite Kate Nelligan and Brian Cox.
 He made a brief appearance in one episode of the BBC adaptation of John le Carré's Smiley's People (1982).
 His breakthrough role was in The Barchester Chronicles (1982), the BBC's adaptation of Trollope's first two Barchester novels, as the Reverend Obadiah Slope.